iisti/cybersecuritybase-project/README.md

  this.loginAttempts++;
  ```

 A feature to unlock user has not been implemented, so the at the moment application needs to be restarted to get account unlocked.
+You can try fuzzing again.
+Now the "Size Resp.
+Body" should be 165 bytes and not differiante except the first one is 0 bytes.

 ### Second issue with broken authentication
 Issue: Application permits default, weak, or well-known passwords, such as "Password1" or "admin/admin“.